pklaus/HMC-8043/README.md

-## Python Interface for the R&D HMC 8043 power supply
+## Python Interface for the R&S HMC 8043 power supply

+The power supply is from Rohde & Schwarz, the division belonged to Hameg before.

 ### Installation